Creating and Running a ThinkPHP 8 Project in ServBay

 Summary

-By following these steps, you’ve successfully used ServBay to create, configure, and run a ThinkPHP 8 project locally.
-You’ve learned how to use built-in Composer support for project creation, set up the Caddy web server’s routing for ThinkPHP, and connect to ServBay’s MySQL, PostgreSQL, Memcached, and Redis database services.
+Following these steps, you’ve successfully created, configured, and run a ThinkPHP 8 project using ServBay for local development.
+You’ve learned how to use ServBay’s built-in Composer to create a project, configure the Caddy web server to handle ThinkPHP routing, and connect to ServBay’s integrated MySQL, PostgreSQL, Memcached, and Redis database services.

-ServBay greatly streamlines the process of setting up local development environments for PHP frameworks like ThinkPHP, freeing you to focus on building your application’s business logic.
-You can now continue developing your ThinkPHP application and take full advantage of the powerful packages and features that ServBay offers.
+ServBay greatly streamlines setting up local development environments for PHP frameworks like ThinkPHP, allowing you to focus on crafting business logic.
+You’re now ready to continue developing your ThinkPHP application and make the most of ServBay’s rich software packages and features.